What happens in a planning meeting?

 Following the public speaking and speeches by non-committee members, the Chair may ask the relevant officer to comment on any other matters of fact arising from what has been said.

-Speakers may remain in the room, but are not allowed to join in with the discussion, unless specifically requested by the Chair to clarify a matter that has arisen during debate, and which cannot be dealt with by officers.
+You will remain in the Teams meeting call for the rest of the agenda item but are not allowed to join in with the discussion unless specifically requested by the Chair to clarify a matter that has arisen during debate, and which cannot be dealt with by officers.

 Members will then debate the application, and in line with current standing orders will reach a decision without any further public involvement.